The Highwayman

 so he whistled a tune to the window and who should be waiting there

-but the landlord's black eyed daughter- Bess, the landlord's daughter
+but the landlord's black eyed daughter- Bess, the landlord's

 plaiting a dark red love knot into her long black hair